Sense: Gustatory system (taste)

 The gustatory system or the sense of taste is the sensory system that is partially responsible for the perception of taste (flavor).
 A few recognized submodalities exist within taste: sweet, salty, sour, bitter, and umami.
 Very recent research has suggested that there may also be a sixth taste submodality for fats, or lipids.
 The sense of taste is often confused with the perception of flavor, which is the results of the multimodal integration of gustatory (taste) and olfactory (smell) sensations.

 Within the structure of the lingual papillae are taste buds that contain specialized gustatory receptor cells for the transduction of taste stimuli.
 These receptor cells are sensitive to the chemicals contained within foods that are ingested, and they release neurotransmitters based on the amount of the chemical in the food.
 Neurotransmitters from the gustatory cells can activate sensory neurons in the facial, glossopharyngeal, and vagus cranial nerves.

 Salty and sour taste submodalities are triggered by the cations Na+ and H+, respectively.
 The other taste modalities result from food molecules binding to a G protein–coupled receptor.
 A G protein signal transduction system ultimately leads to depolarization of the gustatory cell.
 The sweet taste is the sensitivity of gustatory cells to the presence of glucose (or sugar substitutes) dissolved in the saliva.
 Bitter taste is similar to sweet in that food molecules bind to G protein–coupled receptors.
 The taste known as umami is often referred to as the savory taste.
 Like sweet and bitter, it is based on the activation of G protein–coupled receptors by a specific molecule.

 Once the gustatory cells are activated by the taste molecules, they release neurotransmitters onto the dendrites of sensory neurons.
 These neurons are part of the facial and glossopharyngeal cranial nerves, as well as a component within the vagus nerve dedicated to the gag reflex.
 The facial nerve connects to taste buds in the anterior third of the tongue.
 The glossopharyngeal nerve connects to taste buds in the posterior two thirds of the tongue.
 The vagus nerve connects to taste buds in the extreme posterior of the tongue, verging on the pharynx, which are more sensitive to noxious stimuli such as bitterness.

 Flavor depends on odor, texture, and temperature as well as on taste.
 Humans receive tastes through sensory organs called taste buds, or gustatory calyculi, concentrated on the upper surface of the tongue.
 Other tastes such as calcium and free fatty acids may also be basic tastes but have yet to receive widespread acceptance.
 The inability to taste is called ageusia.

-There is a rare phenomenon when it comes to the Gustatory sense.
-It is called Lexical-Gustatory Synesthesia.
-Lexical-Gustatory Synesthesia is when people can "taste" words.
-They have reported having flavor sensations they aren't actually eating.
+There is a rare phenomenon when it comes to the gustatory sense.
+It is called lexical-gustatory synesthesia.
+Lexical-gustatory synesthesia is when people can "taste" words.
+They have reported having flavor sensations they are not actually eating.
 When they read words, hear words, or even imagine words.
 They have reported not only simple flavors, but textures, complex flavors, and temperatures as well.